 There are a number of reasons why people use complementary or alternative therapies.

 There is no evidence to suggest that any type of complementary therapy prevents or cures cancer.
-But people are interested in using complementary therapies for many reasons, including those mentioned on this page.

 For some therapies there is currently very little research evidence to show that they help with certain symptoms – for example, pain or hot flushes.

 But there is research going on and we are starting to collect evidence for some types of therapy.